gustavjorlov/MqttNodeClient/README.md

 ### Run

-- Run `npm run start` and start typing the `w, a, s, d` keys followed by hitting enter.
+- Run `npm run start` and connect a button to GPIO port 12.
-- Watch the `$aws/things/<your thing name>/shadow/update/accepted` topic in the AWS IoT console for accepted updates to the thing shadow
+- As you press your button, watch the `$aws/things/<your thing name>/shadow/update/accepted` topic in the AWS IoT console for accepted updates to the thing shadow